 In 2022, allowance for impairment amounting to ₱8.6 million was recognized and is presented as part of "Others" under "General and Administrative Expenses".
+In 2023, ₱8.5 million was written off.

 - c.
 Deferred input VAT relates primarily to the major capital expenditures and drydocking of vessels. - d.
-Others pertain to the noncurrent portion of the long-term receivable arising from the sale of investment in Mober in 2022 (see Notes 8 and 12).
+The balance of "Others" as of December 31, 2022 relates to the noncurrent portion of the long-term receivable arising from the sale of investment in Mober in 2022 (see Notes 8 and 12).